The 1-Minute Rental Scam Detection Test

 Rental scams in the UK cost tenants millions every year, and they are becoming more sophisticated.
 Fake listings on Facebook Marketplace, cloned Rightmove adverts, and WhatsApp-only landlords are all designed to harvest your identity documents before you realise the property doesn't exist.
 Before you share a single document, run this 1-minute check.

-- • Proof of address to open accounts in your name
+- Proof of address.
+Combined with your other documents, enough to open utility accounts or financial services in your name.

 Legitimate Rental Document Process